seemoo-lab/click-castor/README.md

 ```
 ./build-android-ARCH.sh
 ```
-The relevant binaries are then found in `android/build/click-android-ARCH`.
+The relevant `click` binary is then found in `android/build/click-android-ARCH/`.
+The libsodium shared library will be in `libsodium/libsodium-android-ARCH/`.

 ## Run